publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s722.md

                  a description of the specific vocational rehabilitation services that are—

+                    (I)

-                    (I) needed to achieve the employment outcome, including, as appropriate, the provision of assistive technology devices and assistive technology services, and personal assistance services, including training in the management of such services; and
+                     needed to achieve the employment outcome, including, as appropriate—

+                        (aa) the provision of assistive technology devices and assistive technology services (including referrals described in [section 723(a)(3) of this title][/us/usc/t29/s723/a/3] to the device reutilization programs and demonstrations described in subparagraphs (B) and (D) of [section 3003(e)(2) of this title][/us/usc/t29/s3003/e/2] through agreements developed under [section 721(a)(11)(I) of this title][/us/usc/t29/s721/a/11/I]; and

+                        (bb) personal assistance services (including training in the management of such services);

+                    (II) in the case of a plan for an eligible individual that is a student, the specific transition services and supports needed to achieve the student’s employment outcome or projected postschool employment outcome; and

-                    (II) provided in the most integrated setting that is appropriate for the service involved and is consistent with the informed choice of the eligible individual; and
+                    (III) provided in the most integrated setting that is appropriate for the service involved and is consistent with the informed choice of the eligible individual; and

                 (ii) timelines for the achievement of the employment outcome and for the initiation of the services;